Personal Interests

 "What better way to learn about streams than within?"

-I have fished nearly all water features I reach (in obedience with regulations and reason [i.e. not a puddle]).
+I have fished nearly all water features I reach (in obedience with regulations).
 A fish can tell a story about the water quality, color, cover types, and food sources.

 Some of my favorite time in Colorado was spent hiking and driving out to remote water with no reviews on Fishbrain.
 I feel that it is best to experience the water as it is, therefore, I did not use waders to protect from the cold.